-- A recognition of your call by your local Baptist Church where you have been in membership for two years.
-You will have been involved in pastoral ministry for a two year period before the church can commend you to the Association Ministerial Recognition Committee. - This first interview will help discern your sense of a call to pastoral ministry and will recommend a course at one of our Baptist Colleges.
-The Committee will inform the College that you are in the process of recognition.
-If you are already enrolled on a course, then the Committee will need to ensure that the College understands that you are applying for national recognition and therefore will ensure that you undertake the necessary assignments.
-The Association are looking at potential at this point. - After two years of pastoral ministry and training in which to gain experience, you will once again meet with the Association Ministerial Recognition Committee for a second interview.
-The Committee will use references to help them test the candidate's pastoral ability and will look also at calling, character and spiritual and intellectual development. - Once commended by the Association, your paperwork will then be sent on to the Baptist Union of Great Britain Ministries Team for your name to be taken to the National Ministerial Recognition Committee.
+- A recognition of your call by your local Baptist Church where you have been in membership for two years. - This first interview will help discern your sense of a call to preaching and will recommend a course at one of our Baptist Colleges.
+The Committee will inform the College that the candidate is in the process for recognition.
+If the candidate is already enrolled on a preaching course, then the Committee will need to ensure that the College understand that the candidate is applying for national recognition and therefore will ensure the candidate undertakes the necessary assignments.
+The Association are looking at potential at this point. - After two years of preaching and training in which to gain experience in preaching and to allow time for your referees to listen to you, the candidate will once again meet with the Association Ministerial Recognition Committee for a second interview.
+The Committee will use the references to help them test the candidate's preaching ability, calling and character. - Once commended by the Association, your paperwork will then be sent on to the Baptist Union of Great Britain Ministries Team for your name to be taken to the National Ministerial Recognition Committee.